slvlirnoff/my-phaser-template/README.md

 *   [localForage][lofr] for client-side data storage, including Phaser plugin.

-*   [Traceur Compiler][trcr] to translate JavaScript-of-the-near-future to JavaScript-of-today syntax.
-See which [language features][tclf] are currently supported.
+*   [6to5][6to5] to translate JavaScript-of-the-near-future to JavaScript-of- today syntax.
+See which [language features][feat] are currently supported.

 This template includes a sample game, presenting some of the features you can